 In 1931, S.~N.~Bernstein \cite{Bernstein} conjectured that the minimum of $\|\Lambda_{\yy}\|_{C_{[0,1]}}$ is attained when $\yy$ is an \emph{equioscillation point}, i.~e.,

 In 1977, T.~A.~Kilgore \cite{KilgoreFull} proved Bernstein's conjecture.
 Moreover, he showed the uniqueness of the equioscillation point.
-More precisely, Kilgore’s note \cite{KilgoreNote} describing the proof of the statement “the minimax point is an equioscillation point” was first published, and a few months later, the complete proof was presented in \cite{KilgoreFull}.
-Subsequently, C.~R.~de~Boor and A.~Pinkus \cite{deBoorPinkus} also proved Bernstein's conjecture.
-In fact, they obtained the following general result. \begin{NotOurTheorem} Let $S^{[0,1]} := \{\yy = (y_1, \ldots, y_n) \in \RR^n: \ 0 < y_1 < \ldots < y_n < 1\}.$ Then the difference function
+More precisely, Kilgore’s note \cite{KilgoreNote} describing the proof of the statement "the minimax point is an equioscillation point" was first published, and a few months later, the complete proof was presented in \cite{KilgoreFull}.
+Subsequently, C.~R.~de~Boor and A.~Pinkus \cite{deBoorPinkus} also proved Bernstein's conjecture by a different method.
+Their approach is valuable, as their observation can be applied in various other contexts.
+In fact, they obtained the following general result. \begin{NotOurTheorem} The difference function

 is a homeomorphism between $S^{[0,1]}$ and $\RR^n.$ \end{NotOurTheorem} It immediately implies that there is exactly one equioscillation point.
 De~Boor and Pinkus then refer to Kilgore's earlier note with the proof that the minimax point is an equioscillation point, and together all this proves Bernstein's conjecture.